Our Alumni

 My Greatest AFP Achievement: I believe that my greatest AFP achievement lies in successfully negotiating the cultural and academic rigors of the Capstone Year abroad.

-What I Learned from the AFP: I gained a greater cultural and linguistic appreciation through my time spent in Damascus.
+What I Learned from the AFP: I gained a greater cultural and linguistic appreciation through my time spent in Damascus

 Tatiana Zhiltsova Kelley